 The Parish Council has set a date for the first public meeting to discuss the Neighbourhood Plan.
-It will be held on Monday 18th September in the Village Hall, and all local residents are encouraged to attend in order to help shape the plan in the most appropriate way.
+It will be held on Monday 18th September in the Village Hall, from 7:00pm - 8:30 and all local residents are encouraged to attend in order to help shape the plan in the most appropriate way.

 Peter Redfern, CEO of Taylor Wimpey (3rd largest house builder in the country) was commissioned in late 2015 to produce a report reviewing the decline in home ownership.
 The review was published in November 2016, and the author criticised government targets which distracted from the aims of creating a stable and accessible housing market, adding that building more houses was not the solution.